vexelon-dot-net/e-additives.cli/README.md

 Brings food additives info to your console.

-This is a command-line interface for [E-additives](https://github.com/vexelon-dot-net/e-additives.server) with a local database for faster results delivery.
+This is a command-line interface for [E-additives](https://github.com/vexelon-dot-net/e-additives.server) using a local database for fast results delivery.

 # Installation